Japan Earthquake – 311 Report

 The wife came home – ‘challenging’ day for her too – and we managed to clean-up a bit.
 Had dinner and a hot shower, again counting my lucky stars as my usual train home was not running so I would have been stuck downtown overnite.
 We had full operating utilities here while So Many out there were truly far (Far) worse off.
 Multiple reports stated it was the strongest quake by scale of magnitude, worldwide, in recorded history to strike near a populated area.
 The BBC reported impact here at “8,000 times more powerful than recent quake in Christchurch” a grim reality of the scale of loss sinks in.

-As the sun rises on battered nation, the coming days and weeks will be filled with stories of bravery and tragedy, not too mention repair cost estimates running a $Trillion.
+As the sun rises on battered nation, the coming days and weeks will be filled with stories of bravery and tragedy, not too mention repair cost estimates running into Trillion$.
 It’s difficult deciding how to close for now, suffice to say the country has long been prepared for the ‘big one’ and I shudder to think of how this story would have played-out near any other major city in the world.
 One of the many iconic images is this big old farm house; standing firm while surrounded by a fast moving tsunami on fire..
 Pray for Japan.

 Update: Added our Week in the Eye of the Storm 21.03.2011